 - If an extreme emergency arises and you cannot attend a scheduled interview, you must immediately notify the Career Management Center (212-854-5471) as well as the company by both phone and e-mail.

 Responding to Offers: Professional communication with firms is required.
 This includes prompt return of phone calls and emails and honest communication of intentions.
 Turning down offers should be done in a live conversation with the person at the firm with whom you have the strongest relationship; email is not an acceptable way of turning down an offer.
 Verbal acceptances are binding.

 Student Multiple Offer Guideline: Students should hold no more than three formal job offers at any time.
 If a student subsequently receives a fourth or any additional offers, one or more should be released within two business days.

 Reneging on a Job Offer

-Students who renege on an accepted offer are subject to disciplinary action including the suspension of recruiting privileges, and will be required to undergo the Dean's Disciplinary Process.
+Students who renege on an accepted offer may be subject to disciplinary action including the suspension of recruiting privileges, and may be required to undergo the Dean's Disciplinary Process.
 Deciding to leave a job shortly after you begin working can also be considered reneging on your commitment.
 We are aware that students' life circumstances sometimes change, necessitating a reopening of the conversation with the employer; if you find yourself in such a situation, speak with one of the Directors of Career Management before you take any action with the employer.